 Now that you have created the perfect security dashboard, why not share it with someone.
 To share a security dashboard, click the Share button.

-Then select the user that you want to share it with.
+Then select the users or user roles that you want to share it with.

 The iThemes Security Dashboard uses Security Cards to break down information stored in your WordPress security logs in an easy to digest format.
 Keep your eye out for new Security Cards coming later this year!